Drain Cleaning in Sarasota & Manatee Counties: What Every Homeowner Should Know

 Tree Roots: A Leading Drain Problem in Sarasota & Manatee Counties

 Tree root intrusion is one of the most common causes of sewer line problems in established Sarasota neighborhoods.
 Florida's warm climate and sandy soil encourage aggressive root growth, and roots naturally seek out the moisture and nutrients inside sewer pipes.
 Even a hairline crack in an older clay or cast iron pipe is enough for roots to enter and grow.
+Left untreated, roots can completely block a sewer line or cause it to collapse.

 Drain Maintenance Tips for Sarasota & Manatee County Homeowners